 - 1. Whenever their overall graduate GPA, cumulative ASU GPA, or iPOS GPA drops below 3.0, as per Graduate College policy.
-Students on this type of probation have one semester to raise the GPA to 3.0 or above and thus return to good standing. - 2.
-Upon failure to correct a situation outlined in a prior Warning.
-This may include: nonresponse on the PhD Student Annual Review, unsatisfactory performance on the PhD Student Annual Review, missed milestones, unprofessional or nonresponsive communication with faculty, students, and/or staff, or failure to maintain PhD faculty advisor relationship
+Students on this type of probation have one semester to raise their GPA to 3.0 or above and thus return to good standing. - Upon failure to correct a situation outlined in a prior warning.
+This may include: nonresponse on the PhD Student Annual Review, unsatisfactory performance on the PhD Student Annual Review, missed milestones, not meeting with the MUEP Program Coordinator during the required semesters (MUEP only), not completing a thesis or applied project after 6 months from the signed scope of work (MUEP only), unprofessional or nonresponsive communication with faculty, students, and/or staff, failure to maintain PhD, Thesis, or Applied Project faculty advisor relationship, or for not submitting the iPOS on time as required by the Graduate College.

-Students will be notified in writing of their probationary status, and are expected to follow up with their faculty advisor to discuss remediation plans or other strategies for improving academic performance.
+Students will be notified in writing of their probationary status and are expected to follow up with their faculty advisor or program's leadership to discuss remediation plans or other strategies for improving academic performance.
 Upon meeting the conditions of probation, the student will be notified in writing of their restoration to good academic standing.

-No grades of Incomplete may accrue while a student is on Academic Probation, and Incompletes received prior to the probationary period must be completed by the end of the probationary period.
+No grades of incomplete (I) may accrue while a student is on Academic Probation, and incompletes received prior to the probationary period must be completed by the end of the probationary period.
 Any Incomplete not resolved by the end of the probationary period will be changed to E.

-A student may, with their faculty advisor, appeal probation based on reasons in #2 above if there are extenuating circumstances.
-The faculty advisor must provide justification for the deficiency to the Graduate Committee/Graduate Director, who will make a determination.
+A student may appeal their probation based on reasons in #2 above if there are extenuating circumstances.
+The student must provide justification for the deficiency, which can include support from their faculty advisor(s) and/or program's leadership, to the SGSUP Graduate Committee who will make the final determination.
 Probation based on GPA deficiency may not be appealed.

-Failure to address the deficiency outlined in the probation notice may result in the following:
+Failure to address the deficiency outlined in the probation notice may result in the following as determined by the SGSUP Graduate Committee:

-- Loss of partial or full department financial support, including RA/TA appointments or research/travel funds - Loss of office space - Suspension of approval to enroll in omnibus courses such as Research, Reading & Conference, or Dissertation - Recommendation for dismissal from the program
+- Loss of partial or full school financial support, including RA/TA appointments or research/travel funds - Loss of assigned office space - Suspension of approval to enroll in omnibus courses such as research, reading and conference, or dissertation - Recommendation for dismissal from the program - Limits on the ability for the student to reserve rooms or other spaces - Ineligible for SGSUP awards